-- Synchronization is fully supported for load-balanced and entry-balanced proxy server deployments. - The Directory Server and the Directory Proxy Server provide a common interface to detect and retrieve changes to be synchronized, including failover to an alternate source server. - The Directory Proxy Server provides a built-in server affinity mechanism to ensure changelog searches are routed to the same directory server each time it is online.
+- Synchronization is fully supported for load-balanced and entry-balancing proxy server deployments. - The Directory Server and the Directory Proxy Server provide a common interface to detect and retrieve changes to be synchronized, including failover to an alternate source server. - The Directory Proxy Server provides a built-in server affinity mechanism to ensure change log searches are routed to the same directory server each time while it is online.
 This allows for more efficient processing compared to load-balancing the searches across the backend directory servers. - The UnboundID Synchronization Server uses the same configuration procedures as any other endpoint setup.
-The proxy server's operations are largely transparent to the Sync Server. - Proxy transformations are not required as the Synchronization Server can handle them.
+The proxy server's operations are largely transparent to the Synchronization Server. - Proxy transformations are not supported.
+Any required transformations must be implemented in the Synchronization Server rather than the Proxy Server.

-Note If you are using the UnboundID Synchronization Server (version 3.x) with an earlier version of the UnboundID Directory Proxy Server and UnboundID Directory Server (versions 1.4.x, 2.2.x), you cannot run sync-through-proxy.
-The feature has not been backported to earlier versions. ------ ---
+If you are using the UnboundID Synchronization Server (version 3.x) with an earlier version of the UnboundID Directory Proxy Server and UnboundID Directory Server (versions 1.4.x, 2.2.x), you cannot run sync-through-proxy.
+The feature has not been backported to earlier versions.